 ABOUT EVEREST BASE CAMP SHORT TREK

 Amidst the magnificent backdrop of the rocky soil enveloped with snow and the picturesque view, Mount Everest occupies its place in the list of world’s best natural abode.
-Though the climate surrounding the mountain is not always friendly, the delight that you would experience once finishing the thrilling trek to Everest Base Camp makes it absolutely worth the challenge.
+Though the climate surrounding the mountain is not always friendly, the delight that you would experience once finishing the thrilling trekking to Everest Base Camp makes it worth the challenge.

 BEST TIME FOR EVEREST BASE CAMP TREK

 If you were wondering what the best time to trek Everest base camp is, you’d be happy to know what we are about to tell you.
-Mount Everest Base Camp trek is one such activity that you can set off on at any time throughout the year.
+Mount Everest Base Camp trekking is one such activity that you can set off on at any time throughout the year.

 However, April, May, early June, October, and November are deemed the most favorable months and the best time to trek Everest Base Camp.
 During these months, the skies are clear, the days are sunny and bright, and the temperatures drop below freezing point, offering you the best trekking conditions and unobstructed views of the peak.

-TRAINING FOR THE TREK TO EVEREST BASE CAMP
+TRAINING FOR THE TREKKING TO EBC

 Before you pack your bags and start off your trekking adventure, you need to know a few things related to your safety and security.
-Anyone who wishes to explore Everest Base Camp is examined thoroughly—including their prior health records to ensure that they don’t have a condition of the heart of other organs—before they are deemed fit for the Everest Base Camp short trek.
+Anyone who wishes to explore Everest Base Camp is examined thoroughly—including their prior health records to ensure that they don’t have a condition of the heart or other organs—before they are deemed fit for the Everest Base Camp short trek.

-Some basic training for Everest base camp trek involves cardio activities, hiking or trekking practice, climbing the stairs of a tall building repeatedly along with setting the knee movement and also cycling and swimming.
+Some basic training for Everest base camp tour involves cardio activities, hiking or trekking practice, climbing the stairs of a tall building repeatedly along with setting the knee movement and also cycling and swimming.
 As long as you have some hiking or trekking experience and know some basic ways to prevent and deal with altitude sickness, you should be fine.